inf0rmatix/design_grid/README.md

 ## 📚 Additional information

 All classes and exposed properties are well documented.
 If you find the documentation to be lacking, please create an issue :)
+// TODO add link to create issue, maybe give some guidance on issue formatting

 ### Implementing a custom design grid approach